Course Description

 Life on the Line >>

-This course is required for all new telecommunicators in the Denco Area 9-1-1 District within the first 90 days of employment.
-Instruction covers the 9-1-1 system, equipment features, procedures, and more.
+This one-day course is required for all new telecommunicators in the Denco Area 9-1-1 District within the first 90 days of employment.
+Instruction covers the 9-1-1 system, equipment features, functionality and procedures, ALI discrepancies, contacting support personnel, etc. This training includes communication and 9-1-1 mapping software training and may be taken as a basic refresher class.

 Missing Person Advisory Programs >>